ImanovFuad/Python/Home.md

 Windows users may also install PyOWM using a specific .exe binary which is available on the [Python Package Index](https://pypi.python.org/pypi/pyowm)

 ### Test the codebase
+Unit tests can be run by moving into the library installation folder and executing:

+    python setup.py test -s tests.unit

+This will run tests using your default Python interpreter (usually is 2.7).
+You can test all supported Python interpreter versions using `tox`:

+    tox

 The full test battery can be issued by moving into the library installation folder and executing:

     python setup.py test

-this will also run integration tests (which need a valid API key to be provided and network connectivity in order to talk to the real OWM web API).
+Be aware that this will also run integration tests (which need a valid API key to be provided and network connectivity in order to talk to the real OWM web API): therefore you will need to put your own API key inside the `pyowm.tests.functional.api_key` module
-If you just want to run unit tests, move into the library installation folder and launch with:

-    python setup.py test -s tests.unit

 ### API documentation